ioxe/graphql-aws-iot-server/README.md

 ### Best Practices

 * We recommend using the AWS IoT disconnect lifecycle event to remove active subscriptions from a clientId.
-See [Demo Code](https://github.com/ioxe/graphql-aws-iot-example)for an example of a pruner on the aws iot disconnect event as well as a full working demo.
+See [Demo Code](https://github.com/ioxe/graphql-aws-iot-example) for an example of a pruner on the aws iot disconnect event as well as a full working demo.

 * For scale you can publish AWS IoT events to a Kinesis stream which then invokes your SubscriptionManager lambda function